-KaffeGeita (pronounced "coffa-yight-ah") fosters a cozy, personal feeling in our coffee shop instead of the stale, cookie-cutter model so prevalent today.
+KaffeGeita (pronounced "coffa-yight-ah") fosters a cozy, personal feeling in our coffee shop.
 Our goal is to provide a great experience paired with high quality products to better both the community and the world.

 Thanks for your support of our business, and your support of Bangalie!

 Pour-over coffees are becoming increasingly popular these days, but we have been using this method in our shop since we opened, and our owner has made his coffee this way for most of his lifetime.

 It brings out the flavor characteristics in each roast of coffee and is very enjoyable.

 Scandinavian history and culture are very important to our owners, and to the community in which we opened our business.
 To honor that, we decided to have a Norwegian name for the coffee shop.

 KaffeGeita is Norwegian for "The Coffee Goat."
 Why have a goat in the name, you ask?
 According to an Ethiopian legend, goats are given credit to discovering the effects of caffeine.

 It is said that Kaldi, a goatherd, noticed that his goats, upon eating berries from a certain plant, became so spirited that they did not want to sleep at night.